All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Mucosal blood flow: GH promotes angiogenesis and blood flow to the gut mucosa, supporting the delivery of nutrients and immune cells to the intestinal lining.

-By optimizing GH levels, ipamorelin may indirectly support these barrier maintenance processes.
+By improving GH levels, ipamorelin may indirectly support these barrier maintenance processes.
 This is particularly relevant for individuals dealing with conditions associated with increased intestinal permeability.

 Ipamorelin and Gut Inflammation

 Chronic intestinal inflammation is a hallmark of conditions like inflammatory bowel disease (IBD), IBS, and food sensitivities.
-While ipamorelin has not been studied directly in these conditions, the GH-IGF-1 axis plays a role in modulating intestinal inflammation.
+While ipamorelin hasn't been studied directly in these conditions, the GH-IGF-1 axis plays a role in modulating intestinal inflammation.

 Research has shown that GH and IGF-1 can: